Boutillier's Brook

 Headwaters are critical ecosystems that contribute to the life of rivers.
 Read this article from American Rivers to understand the imperative for protecting small streams.

 Email us to join a work session.
-We will be conducting occasional maintenance.
+We conduct occasional maintenance.

 Plants are tubed to protect them from deer.
 Thanks to NYSDEC Trees for Tribs for the plants and equipment!